top of page

 Where I Believe Regulators Miss the Mark

+In my opinion, broad restrictions alone rarely solve demand-driven health markets.
 When legitimate access disappears, many patients simply purchase products online from unverified sellers or foreign suppliers.
 That often creates a greater safety risk than physician-supervised treatment through reputable licensed pharmacies.

 As doctors, we would rather monitor patients than have them self-experiment in the dark.